XL to write nearly a tenth of Lloyd's business after Catlin deal

-XL Group Plc (XL.N) said it would buy underwriter Catlin Group Ltd CGL.L for about 2.79 billion pounds, increasing the Dublin-based insurer's share of business written in the Lloyd's of London market to nearly 10 percent.
+XL Group Plc (XL.N) said it would buy underwriter Catlin Group Ltd CGL.L for about 2.79 billion pounds ($4.22 billion), increasing the Dublin-based insurer's share of business written in the Lloyd's of London market to nearly 10 percent.

 The deal is the latest in a string of European insurance mergers as the region's 5,000 underwriters face stricter capital rules.
 Mergers usually make it easier for companies to cut expenses relative to assets, helping them to raise capital.